Water Connects Us All

 We Lobby for Lakes – no one else will.

-Every year, when lake-related bills come up at the Minnesota legislature, I am always amazed that MLR is usually the only group testifying on behalf of our lakes and rivers.
+Every year, when water-related bills come up at the Minnesota legislature, MLR is usually the only group testifying on behalf of our lakes and rivers.
 There is an old, cynical saying at the Capitol, “You can either have a seat at the table, or you will be on the menu.”

-MLR gives all of us a seat at the table.
+MLR gives all lakeshore communities a seat at the table.